kareman/SwiftShell/README.md

 # SwiftShell

 An OS X Framework for command line scripting in Swift.
 It supports joining together shell commands and Swift functions, like the pipe in shell commands and the pipe forward operator in F#.
-Like Swift itself it supports both object-oriented and functional programming.

 ## Usage